Rachel Blaney ‘humbled’ as NDP incumbent earns second term - North Island Gazette

 Blaney arrived at the Campbell River Courtenay & District Labour Council hall, her camp’s Campbell River headquarters for election night, with her arms raised in celebration.
 She was greeted by cheers from her supporters.

-After mingling with her supporters, she caught a party bus to Comox to meet with more volunteers in the south end of the riding.
+After mingling with her supporters, she caught a party bus to Comox to meet with more voluinteers and supporters at the Church Street Brewing Company.

-It was a close race between Blaney and Conservative candidate Shelley Downey, who came second in the riding.

 Downey said that while she is disappointed in the final results, she’s proud of her team and the campaign they ran.